-The study has assessed the how information sharing by means of mobile phones affects banking system efficiency in Africa with particular emphasis on income levels (Middle income versus Low income countries) and legal origins (English Common law versus French Civil law countries).
-The focus is on 53 African countries with data for the period 1996-2019 and the empirical evidence is based in Quantile regressions.
-The choice of the estimation strategy in modelling the complementarity between information sharing offices and mobile phones throughout the conditional distribution of financial access indicators is because studies that are based on average values (or the conditional mean) of financial access provided blanket policies.
-Such extensive policies are unlikely to adequately inform behaviour unless the modelling exercise is contingent on initial levels of financial access and tailored differently across countries with low, intermediate and high initial levels of financial access.
+The study has assessed how information sharing through mobile phones affects banking system efficiency in Africa with particular emphasis on income levels (middle-income versus low-income countries) and legal origins (English Common law versus French Civil law countries).
+The focus is on 53 African countries with data for the period 1996-2019, and the empirical evidence is based on Quantile regressions.
+The choice of the estimation strategy in modelling the complementarity between information-sharing offices and mobile phones throughout the conditional distribution of financial access indicators is because studies that are based on average values (or the conditional mean) of financial access provided blanket policies.
+Such extensive policies are unlikely to adequately inform behaviour unless the modelling exercise is contingent on initial levels of financial access.

-The following findings are established: (i) mobile phone penetration promotes banking system efficiency in the 25th quantile and the median of banking system efficiency in low income countries while for middle income countries; it is significant exclusively in the bottom quantile (i.e. 10th quantile). (ii) With the exception of the highest (i.e. 90th) quantile in which the effect of the mobile phone is not significant in English Common law countries, the impact is significant throughout the conditional distribution of banking system efficiency in English Common law countries. (iii) As for French Civil law countries, the nexus is only significant in the median and highest (i.e. 90th) quantile of the conditional distribution of banking system efficiency.
+The following findings are established: (i) mobile phone penetration promotes banking system efficiency in the 25th quantile and the median of banking system efficiency in lowincome countries, while for middle-income countries; it is significant exclusively in the bottom quantile (i.e., 10th quantile). (ii) With the exception of the highest (i.e., 90th) quantile in which the effect of the mobile phone is not significant in English Common law countries, the impact is significant throughout the conditional distribution of banking system efficiency in English Common law countries. (iii) As for French Civil law countries, the nexus is only significant in the median and highest (i.e., 90th) quantile of the conditional distribution of banking system efficiency.

-The main implication for theory is that the mobile phone is an information sharing mechanism that can be used to mitigate potential concerns related to informational rents between borrowers and lenders in the banking industry and thus, is an instrument of information diffusion for improving financial access in the banking industry.
+The main implication for theory is that the mobile phone is an information-sharing mechanism that can be used to mitigate potential concerns related to informational rents between borrowers and lenders in the banking industry and, thus, is an instrument of information diffusion for improving financial access in the banking industry.
 This theoretical implication is consistent with Pagano and Jappelli (1993, p.
-2019) in the perspective of reducing information asymmetry to curb informational rents and by extension, improving banking system allocation efficiency.
+2019) in the perspective of reducing information asymmetry to curb informational rents and, by extension, improving banking system allocation efficiency.

-Concerning the implications for practice, it is apparent from the findings that enhancing the ownership of mobile phones especially in Low and Middle Income countries where initial levels of banking system efficiencies are low, would go a long way to improving banking system efficiency.
-However, such a policy of enhancing mobile phones is less effective in countries in which initial levels of banking system efficiency are above the median in the corresponding Low and Middle Income countries.
-Hence, other policy initiatives and information sharing channels should be considered for the above-median Low and Middle Income countries.
-In the same vein, while the policy of enhancing mobile penetration for banking system efficiency is broadly applicable to English Common law countries, complementary information sharing policies should be considered in French Civil law countries where the incidence of mobile phone penetration on banking system efficiency has not been established to be overwhelmingly significant.
+Concerning the implications for practice, it is apparent from the findings that enhancing the ownership of mobile phones, especially in low- and middle-income countries where initial levels of banking system efficiencies are low, would go a long way to improving banking system efficiency.
+However, such a policy of enhancing mobile phones is less effective in countries in which initial levels of banking system efficiency are above the median in the corresponding low- and middle-income countries.
+Hence, other policy initiatives and information-sharing channels should be considered for the above-median lowand middle-income countries.
+In the same vein, while the policy of enhancing mobile penetration for banking system efficiency is broadly applicable to English Common law countries, complementary information-sharing policies should be considered in French Civil law countries where the incidence of mobile phone penetration on banking system efficiency has not been established to be overwhelmingly significant.
 In other words, the recommendation of complementary policies for sub-samples and/or quantiles for which the investigated nexus is not significant is based on the fact that the mobile is a necessary but not a sufficient instrument of information sharing in order to improve banking system allocation efficiency.